Chaga Tea: a Powerfully Medicinal Mushroom Tea

 How to Make Chaga Tea at Home

 How to make chaga tea?
 Many people chop and grind the chunks of chaga into powder at home.
-However, when our coffee grinder broke after the somewhat labor intensive process of grinding several batches of chaga, we started brewing our chaga chunks whole.
-The medicinal properties of this option are equal to that of the powder, and the preparation is much simpler.
+However, when our coffee grinder broke after the somewhat labor-intensive process of grinding several batches of chaga, we started brewing our chaga chunks whole.
+The medicinal properties of this option are equal to those of the powder, and the preparation is much simpler.
 The chunks do, however, require a bit more boiling time.

 How to Make Chaga Tea From Powder